 - Sufficiently fluent in English to successfully conduct research in a U.S. university lab.

 *Undergraduate students who are enrolled in a six-year, undergraduate program, such as in medicine, are eligible to apply.
-To confirm eligibility, send an email to email@example.com.
+To confirm eligibility, contact Jen Topp at firstname.lastname@example.org.
 In your email, list the name of your university, the program/field of study you are enrolled in, and the month and year you will graduate from your undergraduate program.

 When reviewing applications, the program seeks to select students who have: